Kalamojo/PKM_System/🗻Permanent/Data Storytelling.md

 ## Data Storytelling

 ---
 > Make it easy for the audience to get the point, like in 10-15 seconds.
-Often makes use of [[Data Visualization]]
+Often makes use of [[🗻Permanent/Data Visualization]]

 ---
 ## Qualities